borisngong/Alx-Webstack-Portfolio_BoroHuBMedia/README.md

 ## Definitions

-- **Content**: Represents a post created by a user, including text content and optional media files
+- **Content**: Represents a post created by a member, including text content and optional media files
-- **Member**: Represents a registered user on the platform
+- **Member**: Represents a registered member on the platform
 - **Middleware**: Functions that process requests and responses, including error handling
 - **Endpoints**: API routes that allow interaction with the application